ankitasharma2798/Sign-Language-to-text-conversion-using-CNN/README.md

 Simple transfer learning with an Inception V3 architecture model by xuetsing

-Requirements
+REQUIREMENTS:

-This project uses python 3.5 and the PIP following packages:
+This project uses python 3.5 and the PIP following packages: opencv tensorflow matplotlib

-opencv
-tensorflow
-matplotlib